jade-hpc-gpu/jade-hpc-gpu.github.io/support.md

 ## Technical/Software Support ##

-If you have any technical questions or issues, your first point of contact should be your Institution's local RSE - please see below.
+If you have any technical questions or issues, please contact your local University RSE support in the first instance - see below for details.
 For general questions please see our [FAQ](https://www.jade.ac.uk/faqs/) page.
 If you have any general issues please use our [GitHub Issue tracker](https://github.com/jade-hpc-gpu/jade-hpc-gpu.github.io/issues).

 ## Institutional Support ##